ceramicnetwork/js-did/README.md

 # DID

-This library a simple interface to interact with DIDs that conform to the DID-provider interface.
+A simple library to interact with DIDs that conform to the DID-provider interface.

 ## Installation